groundmelon/m100_x3/README.md

 The client source code is src/xxxxxx.
 The client will try to connect to localhost:40042, and read data and interpret it as a predefined size-and-type image, and publish it as ros message.

+Attention: after x3 gimbal camera driver is initialized, it will have a 50% usage of one cpu core.
+Please consider carefully if a 50%-cpu-usage-service will affect the performance of other programs

 ## Steps For Manully Launched ROS Driver
 ### If you want to streaming video from X3 to Manifold, through SSH, without a hdmi-screen